 Our trip will be about one thing and that is to be in the best light at the best time at the best locations.
 Photo opportunities are everywhere in Burma and we will all see why this country is the jewel of Southeast Asia.
 I have chosen mid January as it is the best time to be in Burma with the coolest weather and a great angle for the sun in Mandalay.
 I know this country well and want our group to have the most amount of photo ops without other people bothering us.
 This magical place called Burma is a photographers paradise and this trip is for people that are serious about capturing great images and are not just here for a sightseeing trip.

 Our itinerary includes the capital, Yangon with it’s many sights and sounds including the golden Schwedagon Pagoda and colorful early morning fish markets.
+We will also be there for the Kayin new year festival.
 We will then visit the ancient religious city of Bagan, where the landscape is filled with thousands of temples and is one of the most special places on Earth.
+This is probably my favorite spoton this planet and the eye candy in every direction is beyond stunning.
 Next is Mandalay, where we will photograph monks and local children in and around local villages and many of the amazing temples and monasteries.

 We will also be shooting the famous 1.2Km teak UBien Bridge at sunset, capturing monks and locals carrying their wares & goods atop their heads.
 In Inle Lake, we will photograph local fishermen in their traditionalfishing boats, the Padaung long necked women, bustling local markets and a floating monastery.